s-dupan/agency_assisted/README.md

 ## Notes
 1. Replace `--trigno` with `--noise`, `--myo` or `quattro` as appropriate.
 2. All settings are stored and loaded from an external configuration file (``config.ini``).
-This file is also saved every time the code is run.
+This file is also saved every time the code is run.# tracking-error